chemica/ruby/README.md

     nil?
     ```

-* <a name="no-return-parens"></a>If the method doesn't return a value (or we
+* <a name="no-return-parens"></a>If the method can be called without
-    don't care about the return), parentheses are optional.
-(Especially if the
+     ambiguity, parentheses are optional.
+(Especially if the arguments
-    arguments overflow to multiple lines, parentheses may add readability.)
+     overflow to multiple lines, parentheses may add readability.)
     <sup>[[link](#no-return-parens)]</sup>

     ```ruby
     # okay
-    render(:partial => 'foo')
+    render(partial: 'foo')

     # okay
-    render :partial => 'foo'
+    render partial: 'foo'
     ```

 In either case: